emowcee/template_python_docker_k8s/README.md

-Sure, here's a README.md for the above:

----
 # Simple Flask App Deployment on Kubernetes

 This project demonstrates how to containerize a simple Flask application, build a Docker image, and deploy it on a Kubernetes cluster.